-I work from home now.
+I work-from-home now.
 It’s wonderful.
-I can keep my fuzzy slippers on all day (or as we call them around here “my sexy socks”).
+I can keep my fuzzy slippers on all day (or as we call them around here, “my sexy socks”).
 I get to do what I love all day long.
 I can also wander aimlessly into the kitchen and munch.

-ONE – Eat Breakfast
+1. Eat Breakfast

-TWO – Drink Water
+2. Drink Water

 Yes, it IS that simple.
 We all know we should be drinking water, but how many of us actually do it?
-Start with drinking at least as much water as you do coffee, tea or (GASP!) soda.
+Start with drinking at least as much water as you do coffee, tea, or (GASP!) soda.
 Then up it just a little each day until you are drinking eight glasses of water a day.

 Water keeps you from being dehydrated.
 It fills your stomach and doesn’t leave room for fake hunger.
-Many of the times we think we are hungry we are really just thirsty and by the time we feel that we are already becoming dehydrated.
+Many of the times, we think we are hungry, we are really just thirsty, and by the time we feel that we are already becoming dehydrated.
 Stay hydrated.
 It will help you feel better in more than just the waistline department.

-THREE – Make Your Lunch
+3. Make Your Lunch

 Yes, you heard me.
 Pack your lunch.
 You make your kids lunch.
-You might even make your man’s lunch.
+You might even make your partner’s lunch.
 So, I am suggesting you make your own lunch at the same time.
-This requires minimum extra work since you can easily put the leftover chicken from dinner tonight into two containers instead of one.
+This requires minimum work since you can quickly put the leftover chicken from dinner into two containers instead of one.
 During the day, only eat what you have packed for yourself.
 You will reap maximum benefits with this one because you have designated food that you know you can consume during the day.
-Follow a few of these simple steps when you pack that lunch:

 - Consider how you best eat and plan either small meals you can eat during the day or one big lunch.

-- Don’t forget the healthy snacks.
+- Don’t forget healthy snacks.
 (Veggies and hummus or salsa are a great healthy way to satisfy hunger.)

-- Put your lunch aside in a designated part of the fridge and know that is the food you are allowed during the day.
+- Put your lunch aside in a designated part of the fridge and know that it is the food you are allowed during the day.

 - Be disciplined.
-(You thought I was going to pretend this was easy didn’t you?)
+(You thought I was going to pretend this was easy, didn’t you?)
 You planned this food and these meals because you have a goal.
 Stick to it!
 You can do it!

-FOUR – Create a Schedule
+4. Create a Schedule

-FIVE – Get Out of the House
+5. Get Out of the House

-SIX – Put a New Spin on Your Exercise Routine
+6. Put a New Spin on Your Exercise Routine